 2. Transfers with an Associate's Degree

-The completion of an associate's degree is recommended before transferring to Northwood.
+The completion of an associate's degree from a regionally accredited institution is recommended before transferring to Northwood.
 This ensures the transfer of all associate degree course credits.
 Upon admission, junior status is immediately received.
 Junior status does not guarantee completion of an academic program in two years.

 Transfer Course Equivalency Guides

-Transfer Course Equivalency Guides have already been created for all Michigan community colleges.
-There is a guide for each community college that shows what courses- and how many courses at that school- will transfer to Northwood.
+Transfer Course Equivalency Guides have been created for Texas community colleges.
+There is a guide for each major that shows which courses will transfer to Northwood.
 These guides are not a comprehensive list of every course that may transfer to Northwood University.
-If you have a course not listed on the guide, be sure to check with Northwood's Transfer Coordinator to determine transferability.
+If you have a course not listed on the guide, be sure to check with a Northwood University Transfer Admissions Counselor to determine transferability.

 Financial Assistance is Available

-Over 70% of Northwood students receive some form of financial aid.
-Aid is available through other Northwood University grants, the State of Michigan and the Federal Government.
+Over 80% of Northwood students receive some form of financial aid.
+Aid is available through other Northwood University grants, and the Federal Aid.
 For additional information please visit financial aid area of our website.

-If you are considering transferring to Northwood University, it is strongly advised that you contact Northwood's Transfer Coordinator about your courses, credits, and plans for obtaining a bachelor of Business Administration degree in Midland.
+If you are considering transferring to Northwood University, it is strongly advised that you talk with a Northwood admissions representative about your courses and credits.